elastic/endpoint-package/README.md

 endpoint-package repo.

 After choosing the type of release, the script will prompt for the remote branch in the endpoint-package repo that should be released.
-Most release will probably come from the `master` branch because this is where the latest package code is developed.
+Most release will probably come from the `main` branch because this is where the latest package code is developed.
 If a bugfix is needed for an already released package, then we'll need to use a release branch (e.g. 7.9).
 Once the remote branch is chosen a draft PR will be opened to the `snapshot` branch for the package-storage repo.
-If this is a `prod` release and the branch used was `master`, the script will prompt for which version part (`major`, `minor`, or `patch`) should be increased for the next future release.
-If the branch was not `master` then the script only increments the `patch` part of the version because it assumes a release branch was being used (e.g. 7.9, 7.10, etc).
+If this is a `prod` release and the branch used was `main`, the script will prompt for which version part (`major`, `minor`, or `patch`) should be increased for the next future release.
+If the branch was not `main` then the script only increments the `patch` part of the version because it assumes a release branch was being used (e.g. 7.9, 7.10, etc).

 ### Creating new docker images